Actively Recruiting

 • Patients must have failed radiotherapy and/or radiosurgery

-• No contra indication to Alpelisib and Trametinib
+• No contraindication to Alpelisib and Trametinib

-• No receiving other investigational agents
+• Not receiving other investigational agents

 • Adequate bone marrow function

-• Adequate liver function as shown by
+• Adequate liver function

 • Adequate renal function